Chres-SC/bitcoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Revolt core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.
+The following applies to code changes to the Revolt Core project (and related projects such as libsecp256k1), and is not to be confused with overall Bitcoin Network Protocol consensus changes.

-Whether a pull request is merged into Revolt core rests with the project merge maintainers.
+Whether a pull request is merged into Revolt Core rests with the project merge maintainers.

 Maintainers will take into consideration if a patch is in line with the general